bburky/NAS/docs/index.md

 Disconnecting the fan is difficult because a buzzer alarm sounds when the enclosure detects 0 RPM on the fan.
 The alarm may be silenced by pressing the "reset" button, but it will sound each time the NAS is power cycled.
 However, it appears two pins on the back of the case are connected to the front reset button, so you can simply put a jumper across them to permanently silence the buzzer.

 The bigger problem is that HDDs actually get hot.
 Not much, but they do require some cooling.
-With the fan disconnected the disks quickly got close to 45°C and kept climbing.
+With the fan disconnected the disks quickly got up to 45°C and kept climbing towards 50°C.

 There is a "HIGH–LOW" switch on the back of the enclosure to slow the fan down, but it doesn't significantly reduce the fan noise.
 Measuring with a voltmeter, it switches the input of the fan from 12V to ~9V.

 Instead I connected the fan's power directly to the 5V line.
 Do note that this doesn't work with all computer fans, not all will start with significantly reduced voltage.
 It seemed to work fine with this specific fan though.
 Supposedly, another option is to to run the fan at 7V by leaving the fan connected to 12V and connecting it's ground pin to the 5V line, but I didn't try it.

-With the fan running very slowly at 5V, the HDD temperatures measured with SMART stay at a steady 41°C which I decided was acceptable.
+With the fan running very slowly at 5V, the HDD temperatures measured with SMART stay at a steady 44°C which I decided was acceptable.

 Following traces by eye and verifying with a multimeter I found a 5V pin on the right side of the board to run the fan from.
 I clipped the center power pin from the fan connector and removed it completely so I could run a new wire into the connector through the old hole.